-His public voice is especially needed when the organs of individual states (embassies) never speak with a united voice (were everywhere but operated independently) and official spokespersons are obliged to keep the official line (no ambassador would ever be relieved).
+His public voice is especially needed when the organs of individual states (embassies) never speak with a united voice (were everywhere but operated independently) and official spokespersons are obliged to keep to the official line (no ambassador would ever be relieved).

 - frugal: thrifty, cautious; the original Latin suggests worthy, honest;